 Nothing to add, since the basic data of the LFS is collected through surveys similarly.

 8 Accessibility and clarity

 The figures for The Monthly LFS are published with the Register-based labour force in News from Statistics Denmark Registered unemployment (Danish version).

-The difference between unemployment in the LFS and the Register of Labour Market Statistics is described in detail here Unemployment.
+The difference between the two unemployment figures is described here Unemployment.